- Why Join Us

 As research shows just how dramatically traumatic events can impact a child’s cognitive abilities and their ability to succeed academically, trauma-informed schools, educators, and professionals are increasingly in demand.
 Concordia’s Trauma and Resilience Leadership in Educational Settings certificate supports those looking to enhance their understanding and use of trauma-informed approaches and resilience-building practices for students, schools, and themselves.
 Through our trauma-informed certificate program, you’ll learn mindfulness and conflict resolution practices that support educators and students alike with strategies for self-care and resilience.
 Practical application of teacher well-being strategies as well as restorative justice practices to promote peace and justice in schools will be explored.

+Thinking about earning a Master of Education?
+Completion of the trauma and resilience certificate program will give you a considerable head start on earning an MEd in Curriculum & Instruction: Trauma and Resilience in Educational Settings, with a transfer of 12 credits taking you nearly half the way there!
 Please note that completing this online trauma and resilience certificate program does not lead to state certification or licensure.
 In some cases, coursework may apply toward the renewal of a teacher’s license.

 Course content addresses the definition, and influences of trauma on children – socially, emotionally, physically, and academically.
 Topics covered will include indicators of trauma in students, the impact of violence and other stress on learning, trauma stewardship, the risk of secondary trauma and burnout, tools for coping, and other strategies that support teachers.
 Resilience as a factor in responding to trauma will be explored.